aehasan/CS125QuizPrepSpring21/week1/quizPrep.md

 <details>
   <summary>Spoiler!</summary>
   1. You should store midterm score in an integer since it is a whole number.
 Since GPA included decimals we should use a double.
-  2. To add 1 point extra credit use
+  2. To add 1 point extra credit use:

   ```
   midtermScore++;